shreya-51/website_quality_classifier/README.md

 ## Adding more data

-In order to add more data (i.e. adjust as per user feedback), the RandomForestClassifier was refited on new data.
+In order to add more data (i.e. adjust as per user feedback), the RandomForestClassifier was refitted on new data.

 Pros: worked quickly with the already defined RandomForest model<br>
 Cons: can quickly increase complexity as additional trees are added each time we add data